 4.2.5.8 Oil fuel pipes and their valves and fittings are to be of steel or other approved material.
 Nodular graphite cast iron may be used for valves under static head fitted on the outside of fuel tank walls.
 Grey cast iron valves may be used in oil fuel piping with design pressure of less than 0.7 MPa and design temperature of less than 60°C. Restricted use of flexible pipes is permissible in positions where the Society is satisfied that they are necessary.
-Such flexible pipes and end attachments are to be of approved fire-resisting materials of adequate strength and are to be constructed to the satisfaction of the Society.
+Such flexible pipes and end attachments are to be of approved fire-resisting materials of adequate strength and are to be constructed to the satisfaction of theSociety.
 Fire testing of flexible pipes is to be carried out as follows:

-a.
+- a.
 Flexible pipes with end attachments are to be subject to a fire for 30 min at a temperature of 800°C, while water at the maximum service pressure is circulated inside the pipe.
-The Approved by: MQA

-Revised by: CQA

-Date of Revision: MAY/07/2010

-Page 63 of 248

-temperature of the water at the outlet is to be not less than 80 °C. No leak is to be recorded during or after the test; or b. while fire testing as (1) above, the pressure of flowing water in the flexible pipe is to be not less than 0.5 MPa and subsequent pressure test to twice the design pressure is to be carried.
+The temperature of the water at the outlet is to be not less than 80 °C. No leak is to be recordedduring or after the test; or - b. while fire testing as (1) above, the pressure of flowing water in the flexible pipe is to be not lessthan 0.5 MPa and subsequent pressure test to twice the design pressure is to be carried.